egberts/vim-nftables/doc/vimscript-syntax.md

     T: A set of terminals.
     P: A set of production rules.

+We won't be using the Formal Definition of Finite Automata which is a { Q, Σ, q, F, δ } 5-tuple approach.

+    Q: Finite set of states
+    Σ: Set of input symbols
+    q: Initial state
+    F: Set of final states
+    δ: Transition function

 Yet, the concept of Vimscript syntax constructors appears to have merged `S` and `T` for their set of terminals.

 The production '`P`' rule is even more elusive to map between CFG and vimscript syntax statement, which shall (hopefully) be intensively documented hereafter.

+Vimscript syntax is definitely a Deterministic Finite Automaton (DFA) for as its exical analysis because it provides a more structured and efficient way to process input symbols, making it ideal for scanning and recognizing patterns in source code.

 Fortunately, there is no support requirement for mathematical expression here, thus PEG approach would not be generally required for our needs,  yet a specific